 STRATEGY is the single most misused word that I have ever come across.
 Seriously, a five cent lemonade stand run by a cute 10 year old in a busy park can be as strategically located, priced, and executed as a great smart phone campaign.
-No goal is too big or small as long as there is sufficient planning and visualization of the steps and micro goals needed to achieve it.
+No goal is too big or small as long as there is a method to create content strategy and visualization of the steps and micro goals needed to achieve it.

 You may be convinced that you need to start with a 10 page plan with detailed personas, promotion strategies, budgets, and metrics but while that can be critical to success, I don’t see that as the LEGENDARY first step.
-To me what is more important is the ability to first PLAY it in your head or see it in your mind.
+To me what is more important is the ability to first PLAY it in your head.

 Do you see a stick figure labeled user x or do you see a nervous 17 year old, pimply teenager shopping for her first prom dress?
 Once you can live it, feel it, and BELIEVE it, it’s time to optimize the numbers.
 Not the other way around.